Get E-Book

 ACK disappears

-sender retransmits 1000..1499
+sender retransmits bytes 1000..1499

-receiver discards duplicate rangeThe application reads one copy.
-TCP carried duplicate protocol traffic to recover from uncertainty, and the receive side suppressed duplicate bytes before Node saw them.
+The application reads one copy.
+TCP carried duplicate protocol traffic because the sender had uncertainty, and the receiver cleaned it up before Node saw it.

 One Write Becomes Several TCP Decisions

-Take one write from a connected Node client:
+Take one write from a connected Node client -

-socket.write(Buffer.alloc(32 * 1024));The call gives Node 32 KiB of application bytes.
+That call gives Node 32 KiB of application bytes.
 The stream layer accepts the chunk or queues it.
 Native code submits write work through libuv.
 The OS socket path accepts some or all of the bytes into the TCP send buffer.
-TCP then decides how to place those bytes into segments.
+TCP then decides how to send those bytes across the network.

-The lower trace might look like this:
+A lower-level trace might look like this -

 app bytes 0..32767 accepted locally